mikeraynham/wildaboutpilates/_posts/2020-06-04-coronovirus-class-update.md

 We are fortunate to have a large hall and class numbers are restricted anyway so that's a good start, but we will be considering additional measures and procedures.

-I will keep everyone updated, but for now, we will continue with virtual Zoom classes on a Thursday evening.
+I will keep everyone updated, but for now, we will continue with virtual [Zoom classes on a Thursday evening][1].

 <video controls disablePictureInPicture>
   <source src="/videos/wild_about_pilates_virtual_classes_advert.mp4" type="video/mp4">